OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 **Using Dumpsys:**

-Use [adb](0x08-Testing-Tools.md#adb) to run following command which will show all schemes and if running on Android 12 or higher it also shows the verification status:
+Use [adb](0x08-Testing-Tools.md#adb) to run following command which will show all schemes:

 ```bash
 adb shell dumpsys package com.example.package